venam/blog/_posts/2015-09-25-group-work.markdown

 The university environment differs from high school, or so I thought...

-I envisioned that it would be a place where all the smartest persons come together to study what they love.
+I envisioned that it would be a place where the smartest come together to study what they love.